MeyvinIsCool/Spider-Man-1.9-Mod-by-J16D-Fixes-by-Meyvin-Tweaks/README.md

 <img width="1000" height="1000" alt="Github" src="https://github.com/user-attachments/assets/edbc1b77-6b96-446e-9a0e-a31cdbea3a28" />

-Spider-Man v2.0 Mod by Meyvin Tweaks
+Spider-Man v2.0 (Alpha) Mod by Meyvin Tweaks

 Changelog :
 - Added Functional Scrolling System On Menu + 20 New Suits Added !
 (You Will Need To Reach Level 52 In Order To Unlock All 50 Suits)